The problem: post-local CSS

 1

-|
+| |

 Conclusion

-tag wrapper prevents the default Octopress
+using a <div> tag wrapper prevents the default Octopress

-markdown from eating <style>
+markdown from eating <style> definitions.
+However a

 better solution would be to change the markdown parser, as suggested by